Page last updated:

 A third-party broker might offer a dashboard client in its catalog.
 Dashboard clients require a text string defined as a

-Cloud Foundry runs the app inside a secure container.
-For more information, see the Container Security topic.
+PAS runs the app inside a secure container.
+For more information, see Container Security.

 syslog_daemon_config property in the